 Business Finance Laws

-If you are getting equity funding from Venture capital firms or angel investors you need to have documents like – letter of intent, share subscription agreement and shareholders agreement – chalked out.
+If you are getting equity funding from Venture capital firms or angel investors you need to have documents like – a letter of intent, share subscription agreement and shareholders agreement – all chalked out.

 If you are getting debt financing (borrowing a loan from a bank) you need to get an application for loan sanction papers, sanction letter, loan agreement letter and collateral documentation in place.

 Tax and Accounting Laws